stefanhaustein/flowgrid/README.md

 - What are realistic use cases where this app makes sense?
 - Are there use cases where it would make sense, but some bits are missing?
 - Do you have suggestions for additional tutorials in the "missions" section?
-- What in particular needs better documentation?
+- What in particular needs better documentation  (I know, everything!
+What is surprising / unexpected / confusing?) ?

 Please post feedback in the corresponding [G+-group](https://plus.google.com/u/0/communities/116001482434880598082),